D067659/tpmc_documentation/evaluation/create_api_usecase.md

 "region": "US",
 "symbol": "§1§"
 ```
+*Explanation for the JSON template:*
 The langauge is english by default.
 We target the US market.
 The symbol might looks strange to you, nothing like a real stock price symbol (shortcut for a public listed company).
 This is where the interplay with the previously skipped placeholder takes place.
 Numbers, covered in two paragraph signs (**§**) are tagged as placeholders.
 As we want to provide a company name instead of a company symbol (or do you know ad-hoc, what the company symbol of Microsoft is?), we want to apply another function call at exactly this place, to tranform the given company name into a symbol and put it in the right place: §1§.

-Therefore, add a new placeholder and click on the checkbox, so that it states that a function is applied at the placeholder.
+Therefore and to use the $1$ placeholder, add a new placeholder and click on the checkbox, so that it states that a function is applied at the placeholder.
 Select `retrieve_company_symbol` as the corresponding function.
 Next, you need to specify how to invoke the selected function in order to get the desired symbol.
-Therefore, you need to pass the value of the field `company_name` of the Stock Price function as parameter to this auxiliary function by choosing the option `Replace by field of associated function` of the corresponding parameter and selecting `company_name`.
-We replace it as a string, so click on this checkbox.
+Therefore, you need to pass the value of the field `company_name` of the Stock Price function as parameter to this auxiliary function by choosing the option `Replace by field of associated function` of the corresponding parameter.
+We replace it as a string, so uncheck the checkbox to select `company_name`.

 Last, add some more information to make the API run: The response path to result is `price.regularMarketOpen.raw`.
 It just follows the response node by node to extract the interesting information: The stock price.
 The request method is `GET`.